 How To: Can Bookstagrammers Make Money?

 So, let’s get practical.
 My answer to the question, “Can Bookstagrammers make money?” is a resounding YES.
+Below are some ideas on how to make money on Bookstagram through book influencing.

 MAJOR / BIG / HUGE NOTE: All of these recommendations require time and effort.
 Like anything in life, you must take action, and do so consistently, to see any sort of payoff.
 And I am not promising any sort of “get rich quick” scheme here.
 It’s not easy to make money on Instagram.
 I just want to give people that little push in the right direction, and you can see where it leads, decide how much time and effort you want to devote, develop your personal boundaries and the confidence to ask for payment, etc.